UCSBCarpentry/2020-08-10-Summer-GitBash/index.md

 {% if page.eventbrite %}
 <strong>Some adblockers block the registration window.
 If you do not see the
-  registration box below, please check your adblocker settings.
+  registration box below, please check your adblocker settings.</strong>

-  The Git workshop will build on knowledge from the Bash-Shell workshop, If you are planning on skipping the Bash-Shell Lesson, please be familiar with your shell terminal or look over the lesson before the Git Workshop </strong>
+<strong>The Git workshop will build on knowledge from the Bash-Shell workshop, If you are planning on skipping the Bash-Shell Lesson,
+  please be familiar with your shell terminal or look over the lesson before the Git Workshop.</strong>
 <iframe
   src="https://www.eventbrite.com/tickets-external?eid={{page.eventbrite}}&ref=etckt"
   frameborder="0"